flare-foundation/docs/docs/tech/state-connector.md

 It does so in a **decentralized manner** (no single party is in control of the process) and **securely** (it takes a lot of effort to disrupt the process).

 This is accomplished by using a set of **independent Attestation Providers** which fetch the required information from the world and deliver it to the Flare network.
-The State Connector smart contract then checks if there is **enough consensus** among the received answers.
+The State Connector smart contract then checks if there is **enough consensus** among the received answers and **publishes the results** if so.
-If that is the case, it **publishes the results** and **rewards the appropriate providers**.

 <figure markdown>
   ![The State Connector](SC-intro.png){ loading=lazy .allow-zoom width=500px }